vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      turn on the termination resistor.
 Default is 0.

 chN-offset
-     The user offset is an integer value in the range [-5000,5000], and it represents millivolts.
+     The user offset is an integer value in the range [-5000000,5000000], and it represents microvolts.
 The offset represents the center-scale of conversion for the input channel.
 Internally, a DAC is used to generate the requested voltage, which is then subtracted from the input signal.
 DAC values are corrected according to the